JustinLove/onelife-client-patches/README.md

 ## object-search

-Search filter (/) also puts an arrow on the nearest target object.
+Separate search filter with `:` puts an arrow on the nearest target object.
 If farther way it has a location slip, but only within the map buffer.

 ## person-search

-Search for a person's name with /character name (or a prefix), or by press 't' with the cursor over them to get a temporary location slip to them.
+Search for a person's name with `:character name` (or a prefix), or by press 't' with the cursor over them to get a temporary location slip to them.
 If someone says "Follow me", you can.

 `settings/playerTrackKey.ini`